 The surname Stookey was first found in Norfolk where they held a family seat from ancient times, some say before the Norman Conquest in 1066.
 The name was originally Stiffkey which was pronounced "Stookey."

 Early History of the Stookey family

-Another 185 words (13 lines of text) covering the year 1822 is included under the topic Early Stookey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Stookey research.
+Another 93 words (7 lines of text) covering the year 1822 is included under the topic Early Stookey History in all our PDF Extended History products and printed products wherever possible.

 Stookey Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Stookey has undergone many spelling variations, including Stuckey, Stiffkey, Stookey and others.